Allegany (village), New York

 Allegany is a village in Cattaraugus County, New York, United States.
 The population was 1,596 at the 2020 census.
 The village is in the eastern part of the town of Allegany, west of the city of Olean.

 St. Bonaventure University is south of the village.

 History

-The village of Allegany was incorporated in 1906.
-It was formerly known as "Burton" until an unspecified time; there is a bar/hotel in town known as "The Burton".
+The village of Allegany was incorporated in 1905.
+Prior to its incorporation, the area was part of the Town of Burton, established on April 18, 1831, from the Town of Great Valley.
+On March 28, 1851, the Town of Burton was renamed the Town of Allegany.
+The name "Burton" persists in the community through a longstanding bar and restaurant in the town.

 Geography

 According to the United States Census Bureau, the village has a total area of 1.85 sqkm, of which 1.83 sqkm is land and 0.02 sqkm, or 1.01%, is water.

 The village is located north of the Allegheny River, and New York State Route 417 passes through the village.
 The Southern Tier Expressway (Interstate 86 and New York State Route 17) bypasses the village to the north, with access from Exit 24.